dotnet/EntityFramework.Docs/entity-framework/core/querying/filters.md

 The predicate expressions passed to the _HasQueryFilter_ calls will now automatically be applied to any LINQ queries for those types.

 > [!TIP]
 > Note the use of a DbContext instance level field: ```_tenantId``` used to set the current tenant.
 Model-level filters will use the value from the correct context instance.
-I.e. The instance that is executing the query.
+I.e. the instance that is executing the query.

 ## Disabling Filters